IACR/latex-submit/README.md

 The current model of the journal has that the unit of publication is an "issue" consisting of a sequence of papers that have been reviewed in hotcrp.
-At some point in the future we may move to a rolling model in which papers are published individually, and the notion of an "issue" goes away.
+At some point in the future we may move to a continuous model in which papers are published individually, and the notion of an "issue" goes away.